 WIN's role at Duke

 The Duke Women’s Impact Network began in 2012, after a deep examination of the results of alumnae volunteer engagement and financial support.
-WIN is not just about giving money to Duke, but recognizes that influence and giving are strongly linked.
-We work closely with members to cultivate more women for volunteer leadership, ensuring that the voices at the table represent us all.
+Building on the strong connection between institutional support and institutional influence, we work closely with members of the WIN community to cultivate more women for volunteer leadership at the highest levels, ensuring that the voices at the table represent us all.

 Building on the Duke Alumni Association’s Women’s Forums, we elevate the conversation around how your time, talent and economic means help shape Duke’s future.